-We're big fans of easy homemade meals on weeknights when it seems the only quick alternative is greasy fast-food dinners—or downers, we should say.
-So we invite you to take these short-cuts—from pastas and soups to stir fries and salads, we've collected 15 dinner recipes you can throw together in just 15 minutes.
+We're dedicated to our arsenal of go-to weeknight recipes, especially when it seems the only quick alternative is a greasy fast-food dinner—or downer, we should say.
+So here we are, officially inviting you to take a few shortcuts.
+From pastas and soups to stir fries and salads, we've collected 15 dinner recipes you can throw together in just 15 minutes.
 Heck, that's less than the time it would take to make it out of the drive-through line.

 Quick-cooking dried pasta—or even quicker-cooking fresh pasta, available in the prepared foods section of most local markets—makes an ideal backdrop for any number of ingredients.
 Here, it's the only ingredient that need ever touch a stove.
 Vibrantly hued crushed tomatoes (or canned if not in season), basil and chunks of creamy Brie cheese blend easily to compete this balanced one-dish dinner.